 Baby peas and prosciutto are the secret ingredients to giving this veal stew a ton of flavor.
 The veal turns out so moist and tender, it practically melts in your mouth, and therefore, there’s no need to use a knife at the table either.

-Veal Stew is simple enough to serve with some crusty Italian bread, or maybe a leafy green salad as a side.
+Veal Stew is a delicious meal alone and can be served with some crusty Italian bread, or maybe a leafy green salad.

 And, of course – if you like fine wine as much as we do, then don’t forget to pour a glass of red wine to give the final touch to a perfect meal!